-As I read Little Women, I realized four main themes expressed in this great novel.
+As I read Little Women, I realized four main themes expressed in this outstanding novel.
 They are as follow:

 1. Independence and Freedom of Women

-The independence and freedom of women is clearly seen in the actions of Jo.
+The independence and freedom of women are seen in the actions of Jo.
 According to Jo, women need not be tied down and supported by men or others.
-They can make their own living and choose their own careers.
+They can make their living and choose their careers.